Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Practice reading the passage in phrases.
 Pause when you see a slash /.
 Pause longer when you see //.

-- Fred Astaire and Ginger Rogers: famous dancing couple from the 1930s and 40s
+Partner Reading Look for ways that Justin tries to help his mom.
+Here’s some vocabulary you'll see today: - Fred Astaire and Ginger Rogers: famous dancing couple from the 1930s and 40s

 - civilized: well-behaved, elegant